sbrugel/SEPTA-Checker/README.md

 - request-promise (currently deprecated, a future update will replace this with a more up-to-date library)

 ## Acknowledgements
-Massive thanks to the team behind [SageV2](https://github.com/ud-cis-discord/SageV2) for their continued assistance and encouragement for development.
+Massive thanks to Ben Segal/Josh Lyon for their continued assistance and encouragement for development.

 Got any bugs to report?
 Feature suggestions?
 Toss them in the issues section.